 Chemical pickling is an obvious example.

-Chemical weld cleaning is mainly done with the help of special pickling baths or by applying the pickling paste manually to the metal surface.
+Pickling is mainly done with the help of special chemical pickling baths or by applying the pickling paste manually to the metal surface.

 In both cases, the chemicals used are of similar composition.